 Abundant Mama Project: This course was created by Shawn Fink.
 It uses the online Ruzuku class platform and focuses on gratitude, nurturing your inner mama spirit, learning to trust and let go, and nourishing your playful side.
 I loved the focus on gratitude, because it is so easy to focus on the negative when we have busy lives and not truly appreciate little moments.

-The course also helped me focus on finding ways to have fun and enjoy my life more, as well as letting go of things that aren’t necessary.
+The course also helped me focus on finding ways to have fun and enjoy my life more.
+And to focus on letting go of things that aren’t necessary.
 There is a helpful Facebook group to share ideas and connect with other moms, too.
-Shawn offers a free copy of the 10 Habits of Highly Effect Mamas workbook, and has written the book The Abundant Mama’s Guide to Savoring Slow.
+Shawn offers a free copy of the 10 Habits of Highly Effect Mamas workbook, and has written a book, The Abundant Mama’s Guide to Savoring Slow.

 This particular course included ways to reduce stress, guided meditations, body awareness and movement, and working with emotions.
-I appreciate being able to go back to the content as needed, as there are particular times in my life when stress is more of an issue for me, and I need reminders for healthy ways to handle it.
+I appreciate being able to go back to the content as needed.
+There are particular times in my life when stress is more of an issue for me, and I need reminders for healthy ways to handle it.

 Communication for Imperfect Families: This course was created by Nicole Schwarz.
 I love the title, because there is no such thing as a perfect family, no matter how many we think we see on social media platforms such as Facebook.
 This course includes seven lessons about topics such as: foundations for communication, connecting with your family, maintaining calm when issues arise, listening, using empathy, teaching and using positive discipline.

 Nicole has a blog in which she addresses common parent-child issues.
 And the course includes a private Facebook group where members can support each other with ideas and ask questions about topics they are struggling with.
 I found this course helpful not only for my own family, but I gained ideas and strategies to use at work in my early intervention job.
 Nicole also offers private parent coaching.